Sherefudin-Adem/learnblog/content/posts/constructor.md

 ```

-We’re using an internal constiable self that would represent the prototype using classes or prototypes.
+We’re using an internal variable *self* that would represent the prototype using classes or prototypes.
 This would behave exactly as the example above.

 Then, you can define behaviors as functions receiving the self.
 That makes them easily composable since they’re just functions.
-Then we’ll use any object merging utility, such as Object.assign or the spread operator ({...a, ...b}) in the factory function in order to create the final object:
+Then we’ll use any object merging utility, such as Object.assign or the spread operator *({...a, ...b})* in the factory function in order to create the final object:

 ```js